 Does riboflavin help hair growth?

 Riboflavin aids in hair growth since it plays a key role in activating vitamins B3 and B6.
-These two vitamins have a crucial role in hair development.
-It is known that vitamin B6 prevents hair loss and gives hair melanin.
-So to have healthy and shiny hair, you need to add foods high in riboflavin to your daily diet.
+These two vitamins have a crucial role in hair development, so the greatest vitamin B2 benefits for hair are actually promoting the work of vitamins B3 and B6.
+In other words, to have healthy and shiny hair, you need to add foods abundant in riboflavin to your daily diet.

 What does vitamin B2 prevent?

-Although some research still needs to be done, vitamin B2 is used to prevent certain types of cancer.
+Although more research needs to be done, vitamin B2 is believed to prevent certain types of cancer.
 People also take it to prevent and treat migraine headaches.
 In addition, riboflavin is used for the prevention of several eye conditions, like cataracts and glaucoma.
 It’s also recommended to take riboflavin for maintaining healthy hair, skin, and nails.